ansible/awx-operator/README.md

 ## Usage

-### Basic Install on minikube (beginner or testing)

 This Kubernetes Operator is meant to be deployed in your Kubernetes cluster(s) and can manage one or more AWX instances in any namespace.

+### Creating a minikube cluster for testing

-For testing purposes, the `awx-operator` can be deployed on a [Minikube](https://minikube.sigs.k8s.io/docs/) cluster.
+If you do not have an existing cluster, the `awx-operator` can be deployed on a [Minikube](https://minikube.sigs.k8s.io/docs/) cluster for testing purposes.
 Due to different OS and hardware environments, please refer to the official Minikube documentation for further information.

 ```
 $ minikube start --cpus=4 --memory=6g --addons=ingress